-As of December 31, 2021 and 2020, \$9.8 million and \$1.7 million of eligible accounts receivable were assigned to the CCF, respectively.
+As of December 31, 2022 and 2021, \$9.9 million and \$9.8 million of eligible accounts receivable were assigned to the CCF, respectively.
 Due to the nature of the assignment of eligible accounts receivable into the CCF, such assigned amounts are classified as part of accounts receivable in the Consolidated Balance Sheets.
-At December 31, 2021 and 2020, the amounts on deposit in the CCF invested in a money market fund, which is classified as other long-term assets in the Company's Consolidated Balance Sheets, were nominal.
+At December 31, 2022, the Company had \$518.2 million on deposit in the CCF invested in U.S. Treasury Obligation Funds, which are classified as long-term assets in the Company's Consolidated Balance Sheets.
+Amount on deposit in the CCF as of December 31, 2021 was nominal.
+During the year ended December 31, 2022, the Company earned \$4.9 million of interest from deposits in the CCF.
+No interest was earned during the year ended December 31, 2021.